-Term of agreement: Ongoing
+Agreement commenced: 1 July 2021 Term of agreement: Ongoing

-Details: Julian was appointed Managing Director on 1 September 2020.
-He has an annual base salary of \$350,000, plus statutory superannuation, to be reviewed annually.
-Either party may terminate the employment with six months written notice or immediately in the event of misconduct.
+Details: Zoe was appointed Chief Financial Officer on 1 July 2021.
+She has an annual base salary of \$220,000, plus statutory superannuation.
+Either party may terminate the employment with two months written notice, or immediately in the event of misconduct.
 The remuneration package also includes short-term and long-term incentive components.
-A short-term incentive of up to 50% of base salary requires the achievement of individual targets and agreed objectives, and the overall performance of the Group.
-A long-term incentive of 4,000,000 performance rights has also been granted.
+A short-term incentive of up to \$20,000 per annum requires the achievement of individual targets and agreed objectives, and overall Group performance targets.
+A long-term incentive of 1,000,000 performance rights has also been granted.